-Karl Schmedders is professor of quantitative business administration at the University of Zurich in Switzerland and a visiting associate professor at the Kellogg School of Management of Northwestern University.
-His research interests include management science, financial economics, and computational economics and finance.
-In 2003, a paper by Dr. Schmedders received a nomination for the Smith-Breeden Prize for the best paper in the Journal of Finance.
+Karl Schmedders is professor of quantitative business administration at the University of Zurich in Switzerland and a visiting professor of executive education at the Kellogg School of Management of Northwestern University.
+His research interests include management science, business analytics, and computational economics and finance.
 He received his PhD in operations research from Stanford University, where he taught both undergraduate and graduate classes in management science, including a case studies course.
 He received several teaching awards at Stanford, including the universitywide Walter J. Gores Teaching Award.
 After a post-doc at the Hoover Institution, a think tank on the Stanford campus, he became assistant professor of managerial economics and decision sciences at the Kellogg School.
 He was promoted to associate professor in 2001 and received tenure in 2005.
-In 2008 he joined the University of Zurich, where he currently teaches courses in management science, spreadsheet modeling, and computational economics and finance.
+In 2008 he joined the University of Zurich, where he currently teaches courses in management science, business analytics, and computational economics and finance.
+He has published research articles in international academic journals such as Management Science, Operations Research, Econometrica, The Review of Economic Studies, and The Journal of Finance, among others.
+He is the area editor of the field "Computational Economics" for the INFORMS journal Operations Research.
 At Kellogg he received several teaching awards, including the L. G. Lavengood Professor of the Year Award.
-Most recently he won the best professor award of the Kellogg School's European EMBA program (2008, 2009, and 2011) and its Miami EMBA program (2011).
+Most recently he won the best professor award of the Kellogg School's European EMBA program (2011, 2012, 2013, 2014, 2015) and its EMBA program in Hong Kong (2017).

 Molly Stephens is a partner in the Los Angeles office of Quinn, Emanuel, Urquhart & Sullivan, LLP.
 She graduated from Stanford with a BS in industrial engineering and an MS in operations research.
 Ms. Stephens taught public speaking in Stanford's School of Engineering and served as a teaching assistant for a case studies course in management science.
 As a teaching assistant, she analyzed management science problems encountered in the real world and transformed these into classroom case studies.
 Her research was rewarded when she won an undergraduate research grant from Stanford to continue her work and was invited to speak at INFORMS to present her conclusions regarding successful classroom case studies.
 Following graduation, Ms. Stephens worked at Andersen Consulting as a systems integrator, experiencing real cases from the inside, before resuming her graduate studies to earn a JD degree with honors from the University of Texas School of Law at Austin.
 She is a partner in the largest law firm in the United States devoted solely to business litigation, where her practice focuses on complex financial and securities litigation.
+She also is ranked as a leading securities litigator by Chambers USA (2013 and 2014), which acknowledged "praise for her powerful and impressive securities litigation practice" and noted that she is "phenomenally bright, a critical thinker and great listener."